Jiu Huang Dian 九皇殿 2016

 Historically, it was believed that pirates, who were prevalent during the Song dynasty, would be warded off if people living near the sea wore white; 2.The Nine Emperor Gods like the colour white; and 3.To show respect to the ancestors.

 Another important practice is to undertake a vegetarian diet, at least for the period of the festival, just as the five generals do.
-Of course, we do not eat as much as the generals; they are provided with heaps of food to replenish their energy, which is needed to protect the Nine Emperor Gods.
+Of course, we do not eat as much as the generals.
+In the photo above, they are provided with a sumptuous meal to replenish their energy, to fulfill their responsibility of protecting the Nine Emperor Gods and the festival area.
 Committee members commonly begin the vegetarian diet on the 1st day of the 8th lunar month, a month before the beginning of the festival, while other members start 49 days before the festival (on the 10th day of the 7th lunar month).

 At Yu Feng Jiu Huang Dian, the festival typically lasts for ten days, from inviting the gods (请水) on the 30th day of the 8th lunar month to sending the gods off (恭送九皇爷) on the 9th day of the 9th lunar month.
-The festival has always been at Jurong, shifting from Jurong West Street 41 (2009-2013) to the current location at 347 Jurong East Avenue 1 (2014-).
-At the current location, the set-up is as follows (not drawn to scale):
+The festival has always been at Jurong, first at Jurong West Street 41 (2009-2013), and subsequently moving to the current location at 347 Jurong East Avenue 1 in 2014.
+The set up for the 2016 festival is is as follows (not drawn to scale):

 There is an “inner palace hall” (内殿), also called Dou Mu Gong (斗母宫), which only committee members may enter, and an “external palace hall” (外殿), also called Jiu Huang Dian (九皇殿), which is displayed to the public.
 Generally, the members begin preparation and setting up two weeks before the festival.